 Researching Invasive Weeds: Tools for Policymakers.
-The Council on Food, Agricultural, and Resource Economics (C-Fare) and the Weed Science Society of America (WSSA) invited Munisamy Gopinath and Bruce Maxwell to discuss their PREISM-funded projects in two briefings in Washington, DC: one for congressional staff at the Rayburn Office Building and another at the Cooperative State Research, Extension, and Education Service.
+The Council on Food, Agricultural, and Resource Economics (C-Fare) and the Weed Science Society of America invited Munisamy Gopinath (Oregon State University) and Bruce Maxwell (Montana State University) to discuss their PREISMfunded projects in two briefings in Washington, DC: one for congressional staff at the Rayburn Office Building and another at the Cooperative State Research, Extension, and Education Service.
 Dr. Gopinath discussed the role of stakeholders' interest and input in explaining differences among States in noxious weed seed regulations, while Dr. Maxwell discussed the decision support tool his research team is developing for prioritizing management of invasive plants on Federal land.

 Invasive Species in Hawaii.
 James Roumasset and Kimberly Burnett of the University of Hawaii and Brooks Kaiser of Gettysburg College examined control strategies for Miconia calvescens, an invasive plant established in Hawaii, and the integration of prevention and control strategies for the brown tree snake.
-The researchers have met with APHIS, the Coordinating Group on Alien Pest Species (CGAPS), an advisor to Hawaii Governor Linda Lingle, the Brown Tree Snake Technical Committee, and Hawaiian county invasive species committees to discuss economic issues related to these invasive species.
-This research team has discussed the effects of management strategies for these organisms in several journal articles (cited later in this document).
+The researchers have met with APHIS, the Coordinating Group on Alien Pest Species, an advisor to Hawaii Governor Linda Lingle, the Brown Tree Snake Technical Committee, and Hawaiian county invasive species committees to discuss economic issues related to these invasive species.
+This research team has discussed the effects of management strategies for these organisms in several journal articles (cited in the fiscal year 2006 outputs in this document).